RekGRpth/gawkextlib/redis/doc/README.md

       redis_close(c)
     }

-The order is random and corresponds to redis' own internal representation of the structure.
+The order is random and corresponds to redis own internal representation of the structure.

 ### hvals
 -----